 Vertical teaming has allowed each grade level to align their science vocabulary and provide a strong foundation for the development of academic language in the area of science.
 Through differentiation techniques, use of Best Practices and attention to multiple intelligences, teachers are able to meet the needs of all students and to address individual talents and interests.
 Our teachers realize that creating a love for science during the elementary years is vital part in the process of transforming our students into productive citizens of the future.

-Our science curriculum follows the state standards as outlined by the TEKS and is aligned with the Science TAKS test which is given in the fifth grade.
-The Science TAKS test is a comprehensive elementary assessment and tests the TEKS covered in each elementary grade level kindergarten through fifth.
-Fifth-grade students have only one opportunity to pass the Science TAKS during the year.
+Our science curriculum follows the state standards as outlined by the TEKS and is aligned with the Science STAAR test which is given in the fifth grade.
+The Science STAAR test is a comprehensive elementary assessment and tests the TEKS covered in each elementary grade level kindergarten through fifth.
+Fifth-grade students have only one opportunity to pass the Science STAAR during the year.
 Students are prepared for the exam through the use of the best instructional practices accompanied with opportunities to learn and practice test-taking strategies.
+Student growth and mastery of science curriculum is measured through observations and formative assessments in all grade levels and more formally though beginning, middle and end of year campus developed benchmark assessments.

 Our teachers have access to use and utilize a variety of instructional materials and resources including:

-This fall we hosted our first Science Exposition Week.
-During the week, we invited families, university partners, science specialists and community members to join us in celebrating a memorable week dedicated to the field of science.
-Each day of the week different grade levels hosted special guests that came to share their knowledge and love of science with the students.
-Our guest list in fall 2008 included: IBM’s Dr. Cool, The Physics Circus, Skill Point Alliance, Women Engineers of Austin, The Dowser Dan Show, LCRA’s Reptile Ambassadors, Texas Memorial Museum Express, Keep Austin Beautiful, Junior Master Gardeners, Travis County Master Gardeners, UT Aeronautical Engineers, Austin K-9, UT Geophysics, UT Bureau of Economic Geology, UT Astronomy, UT School of Nursing, Austin Geology Society and many other guests from our community.
+Each year we host a STEAM Exhibition month.
+During the month, we invite families, university partners, science specialists and community members to join us in celebrating a memorable month dedicated to the fields of science, technology, engineering, art and math.
+During the month different grade levels host special guests that come to share their knowledge and love of STEAM areas with the students.
+Our guest lists frequently include; Texas Memorial Museum, Jungle Jim, IBM’s Dr. Cool, The Physics Circus, Skill Point Alliance, Women Engineers of Austin, The Dowser Dan Show, LCRA’s Reptile Ambassadors, Keep Austin Beautiful, Junior Master Gardeners, Travis County Master Gardeners, UT School of Engineering, Austin K-9, UT Geophysics, UT Bureau of Economic Geology, UT Astronomy, UT School of Nursing, Austin Geology Society and many other guests from our community.

 Along with setting up visits from special guests, each year teachers plan field trips which align with the curriculum taught in their grade level.
 Throughout their elementary years, students will participate in various field experiences including nature hikes, fossil digs, kayaking, caving, fishing, water quality testing, flower/plant studies, native animal studies, insect/butterfly studies, dinosaur studies, rock climbing, overnight science trips to the Sea World aquarium, visits to the Bob Bullock museum and visits to San Antonio’s Witte museum.
 In addition our students will be taking part in field trips to the Austin Nature and Science Center, the River School, the Outdoor School, the Butterfly Farm, the helioscope at UT, Natural Bridge Caverns, Inner Space Caverns, Lady Byrd Johnson Wildflower Center and the Dino Dig at Zilker Park this year.